Call Us 24/7 For A Free Legal Consultation

 Next, there is the causation which shows that the negligent actions of the truck driver specifically led to the crash happening.
 Without those negligent actions, the accident would not have occurred which is a major part of the case as fluke accidents and things that were outside of the drivers control that caused the wreck are not grounds for injury claims.

 Lastly, there needs to be a compensable amount of damages that were done, whether those damages were economic or non-economic.
-To be more specific, this can be damages such as property damages, medical bills, permanent and non-permanent injuries, pain and suffering, lost wages and much more.
+To be more specific, this can be damages such as property damages, medical expenses, permanent and non-permanent injuries, pain and suffering, lost wages and much more.

 How Long Will It Take To Settle Your Claim?